com-lihaoyi/scalatags/Readme.md

 )
 ```

 If you wish to, you can also take the result of the `.attr` call and assign it to a variable for you to use later in an identical way.

-Both of these print the same thing:
+Both the above examples print the same thing:

 ```html
 <html>